stteff/An-Open-Educational-RPi-Robot/README.md

      8b.
 Select *Wi-fi:*

      ![Step 8b](/docs/images/6.png)
-   9. Test wlan (wireless lan) IP:
+   9. Test wlan (wireless lan) IP.
+Exit raspi-config and type:
       ```
       ifconfig
       ```
+      At the *wlan0:* part of the command output, should appear the new IP
       ![Step 9](/docs/images/7.png)
-### Making a Remote Access from the Control Computer to Rapsberry Pi's Command Line
+### Remote Access Rapsberry Pi's Command Line, from the Control Computer
-  1. At